 It was also during this period that singer/guitarist Robert Smith emptied his first can of hairspray (Despite having his trademark big hair by this time, it was not until rejoining Siouxsie and the Banshees later that year that Robert Smith became known for his questionable but charming use of lipstick).

-Pornography, the archetypal paradigm of a “Gothic” album—was the follow up to the band’s previous efforts; the funereal dirge in 1981’s Faith, and the haunting the non-album single “Charlotte Sometimes“.
+Pornography, the archetypal paradigm of a “Goth” album—was the follow up to the band’s previous morose efforts; the funereal dirge that 1981’s Faith, and the haunting the non-album single “Charlotte Sometimes“.

 Gallup: “I was about to leave when some guy came up and told me I hadn’t paid for my drinks.
 He thought I was Robert.
 I was knackered but the bloke took me up to the bar and Robert appeared to see what was going on.
 I hit him, he responded and we had a fight”.